Deadline: June 1, 2022

 Ownership of entries

 All scholarship entries submitted to Gerber & Holder Workers’ Compensation Attorneys, along with all copyright, trademark and other proprietary rights associated with the submission, become the property of GerberHolderLaw.com.
-By submitting an entry and the signed application form, you acknowledge that Gerber & Holder Workers’ Compensation Attorneys will own all rights to publish and promote the content.
+By submitting the application form, you acknowledge that Gerber & Holder Workers’ Compensation Attorneys will own all rights to publish and promote the content.
 All entrants also agree that they consent to the use of their name, the school or university they attend, and the use of their likeness (as in a photograph) and prize information.

 Past scholarship winners